Glock: Variants

 There are also the wider double-stack "large frame" Glock pistols for use with larger calibers, currently in 10mm Auto and .45 ACP.
 These models have bigger, wider slides and frames and are larger than the smaller-chambered pistols.
 These come in only "standard", "subcompact", "competition" (.45 ACP only), and "long slide" (10mm only).
-Additionally, Glock introduced the "subcompact" Glock 30S in .45 ACP adjusted to use the slimmer lighter slide of the Glock 36.
+Additionally, Glock introduced the "subcompact" Glock 30S in .45 ACP, fitted with the Glock 36's slimmer, lighter slide.
 Also, in 2007, Glock introduced a "short frame" version of these large frame weapons to provide a grip better suited to small hands.
-The short frame was originally designed to compete in the now cancelled U.S. military Joint Combat Pistol trials for a new .45 ACP pistol to replace the M9 pistol.
-Glock's entry featured an optional ambidextrous magazine release and MIL-STD-1913 rail along with a reduction in the size of the backstrap.
-The Glock 21SF was originally available in three versions: one with a Picatinny rail and ambidextrous magazine release and two with a Universal Glock rail available with or without the ambidextrous magazine release.
-However, the ambidextrous release and picatinny rail were soon dropped.
+The short frame was originally designed to compete in the now-canceled U.S. military Joint Combat Pistol trials for a new .45 ACP pistol to replace the M9 pistol.
+Glock's entry featured an optional ambidextrous magazine release and a MIL-STD-1913 rail, along with a reduced backstrap.
+The Glock 21SF was originally available in three versions: one with a Picatinny rail and an ambidextrous magazine release, and two with a Universal Glock rail, available with or without the ambidextrous magazine release.
+However, the ambidextrous release and Picatinny rail were soon dropped.
 As of January 2009, the Glock 20, 21, 29, and 30 were offered in short-framed variations.
 These models incorporate a 2.5 mm reduction in trigger reach, and full-sized models feature a 4 mm reduction in heel depth, which corresponds to an overall reduction in length for those models.
 The short frame models were not introduced for the Gen 4 and Gen 5 models, as the replaceable backstraps design makes a separate short frame version redundant.

 Glock also produces single-stack "slimline" models, targeting the concealed carry market.
 The first was introduced with Gen 3 in .45 ACP as the Glock 36.
 More recently, after the introduction of Gen 5, came the Glock 42 in .380 ACP, followed by the Glock 43 in 9mm Parabellum.
 The most recent additions to the "slimline" series, the 43X and 48, were introduced together in 9mm Parabellum.
 These have longer grips that allow for a full three-finger hold and a 10-round capacity.
 The 43X is a long grip "crossover" 43, while the 48 has a longer slide to provide a "slimline" version of the "compact" Glock 19.